fboucquez/symbol-bootstrap/docs/decrypt.md

 `symbol-bootstrap decrypt`
 ==========================

 It decrypts a yml file using the provided password.
-The source files would be a custom preset file, a preset.yml file or an addresses.yml.
+The source file can be a custom preset file, a preset.yml file or an addresses.yml.

 The main use case of this command is to verify private keys in encrypted files after encrypting a custom preset or running a bootstrap command with a provided --password.